Gautam-Pra/JioTv-3/README.md

 # JioTv
 Watch all Channels of JioTv (HD, Full HD and Catchup also available) on localhost (PHP)

-If you are Interested in this you can contact me here I will show you the demo (https://baquir.xyz).

 #### Demo Video of JioTv Running on localhost

 [![Demo Video of JioTv](https://img.youtube.com/vi/-Al0uaV_o8U/0.jpg)](https://www.youtube.com/watch?v=-Al0uaV_o8U)